dev4press/gd-bbpress-tools/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-* Where can I configure the plugin?
+= Where can I configure the plugin? =
 Open the Forums menu, and you will see Tools item there.
 This will open a panel with global plugin settings.

+= When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
+[GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

-* Will this plugin work with standalone bbPress installation?
-No. This plugin requires the plugin versions of bbPress 2.3 or higher.
+= Will this plugin work with standalone bbPress installation? = No. This plugin requires the plugin versions of bbPress 2.5 or higher.

-* Does this plugin work with bbPress that is part of BuddyPress plugin?
-No. Plugin requires bbPress 2.3 or higher plugin.

-* Does this plugin work with bbPress plugin used as site wide forums for BuddyPress plugin?
-Yes.
-But, make sure to enable 'Always Include' option for JavaScript and CSS.

 == Translations ==
 * English